 According to Romans 8:28, we are called according to God’s purpose.
 The Greek word translated here as “purpose” means “plan, purpose, resolve, will” (BDAG, prothesis).
 This word also appears in Ephesians 1:11, where it says, “In Christ we have also obtained an inheritance, having been destined according to the purpose [prothesis] of him who accomplishes all things according to his counsel and will.”
-In Ephesians we are “destined” according to God’s purpose.
+In Ephesians, we are “destined” according to God’s purpose.
 In Romans 8:28 we are “called according to his purpose.”

 What is this purpose that led to our calling?
 It certainly includes God’s intention to save us through the life, death, and resurrection of Christ.
 But God’s purpose is broader than personal salvation, as wonderful as that might be.
 In Ephesians 1:10 we learn about God’s “plan for the fullness of time, to gather up all things in [Christ], things in heaven and things on earth.”
 Through Christ, God is saving, not just individual souls, but also the whole broken cosmos.
 God is restoring that which has been shattered because of sin.

 Immediately following this astounding revelation, Ephesians notes that we have been “destined according to the purpose of him who accomplishes all things according to his counsel and will” (Ephesians 1:11).
-God’s purpose is not only to save us from the ravages of sin, but also to enlist us as partners in his saving purpose.
+God’s purpose is not only to save us from the ravages of sin, but also to enlist us as partners in the Lord’s saving purpose.
 This is made even clearer in Ephesians 3:10-11.
 There we discover God’s plan for the ages, namely, that “through the church the wisdom of God in its rich variety might now be made known . . . .
 This was in according with the eternal purpose [prothesis] that he has carried out in Christ.”
 The people of God, including you and me, are essential to God’s purpose of letting the whole cosmos know of salvation through Jesus Christ.

 To put it simply, God’s purpose includes restoring all that was broken because of sin, including saving fallen human beings.
 Yet that’s not the end of God’s purpose.
-His plan also entails calling human beings together as the church so that we might participate in God’s saving, restoring work in the world.
-God called us because his purpose for our lives involved saving us from sin and death and mobilizing us as his partners.
+The Lord’s plan also entails calling human beings together as the church so that we might participate in God’s saving, restoring work in the world.
+God called us because God’s purpose for our lives involved saving us from sin and death and mobilizing us as partners.
 Just as we were once charged with helping the world to be fruitful and full (Genesis 1:28), now we are also charged with helping the world to experience the fruitful and full salvation of God.

 Because you have been called according to God’s eternal purpose, your life has an eternal purpose.
 Your calling is more than your career, your family, your creativity, or your volunteer work.
 It is God’s summons to join in God’s worldwide work.
 The more God’s cosmic purpose resonates in your soul, the more you’ll be able to live into this purpose in your career, your family, your creativity, and your volunteer work.
-God’s purpose will shape all that you do . . . and all that you are as you walk in the good works he has designed for you (Ephesians 2:10).
+God’s purpose will shape all that you do . . . and all that you are as you walk in the good works God has designed for you (Ephesians 2:10).